RALPH W. ELDEN, LT, USN

 Division: U.S.S.
 Hammann (DD-412)

-USS Elden (DE 264) was named for Ralph; the ship was sponsored by either his mother (per Wikipedia) or his widow (per her obituary).
+USS Elden (DE 264) was named for Ralph; the ship was sponsored by his widow, Margaret Newton Elden.